Graph-to-Vision: Multi-graph Understanding and Reasoning using Vision-Language Models: Additional Evaluation Analysis

 \subsection{Formal Definitions of Consistency Metrics}

 To quantify the consistency between automatic model scoring and human annotations, we adopt four commonly used statistical metrics: the \textbf{Pearson correlation coefficient} ($r$), the \textbf{Spearman rank correlation coefficient} ($\rho$), the \textbf{Mean Absolute Error} (MAE), and \textbf{Bias}.
 Their formal definitions and computation formulas are provided below.
-Throughout these definitions, we denote $x_i$ as the human-assigned score and $y_i$ as the corresponding model-assigned score.
+Throughout these definitions, we denote $x_i$ as the human-assigned score and $y_i$ as the corresponding model-assigned score. \paragraph{Pearson Correlation Coefficient ($r$).} The Pearson correlation measures the linear relationship between human and model scores.
+Given paired scores $\{(x_i, y_i)\}_{i=1}^n$, it is defined as: